Mostafa2115/Mostafa2115/README.md

        width="30%">
 </a>

-> I am a passionate Full Stack .NET Developer dedicated to building scalable, high-performance web applications with clean and maintainable architecture.
-I specialize in developing robust backend systems using ASP.NET Core and RESTful APIs, while crafting responsive and user-friendly frontends.
-With a strong foundation in data structures, algorithms, and competitive programming, I approach problems with analytical thinking and performance in mind.
-I am committed to continuous learning, refining my system design skills, and delivering efficient end-to-end solutions that create real impact.
-Always open to new opportunities, challenges, and meaningful collaborations.
+> I am a Full Stack .NET Developer who builds clean, scalable, and high-performance web applications.
+I work with ASP.NET Core and RESTful APIs to create strong backend systems, and I build responsive, user-friendly frontends.
+I have a good foundation in data structures and algorithms, which helps me solve problems efficiently.
+I am always learning and improving my skills to deliver practical and reliable solutions.
+Open to new opportunities and collaborations.
 - 📄 Explore my journey, projects, and experience: [**My CV**](https://flowcv.com/resume/rh8fe90babm9).